Serrin's overdetermined theorem within Lipschitz domains: Abstract

-in the weak sense if and only if $\Omega$ is homothetic to $K$.
-Here $\Delta_H$ denotes the anisotropic Laplacian associated to $H$, and $\mathscr H^{n-1}$ denotes the $(n-1)$-dimensional Hausdorff measure.
+in the weak sense if and only if $\Omega$ is a ball.
+Here $\mathscr H^{n-1}$ denotes the $(n-1)$-dimensional Hausdorff measure.
+Moreover, a generalization of our method in the anisotropic setting is discussed.
 Our approach offers an alternative proof to \cite{FZ2025} in the case of Lipschitz domains, introducing a novel viewpoint to settle \cite[Question 7.1]{HLL2024}.